 The really fantastic thing about X-Chess™ is you can play it on a normal chess board with normal chess pieces.
 Ok, you will get some funny looks from spectators and even onlookers explaining to you how chess pieces move.
 But you will be having a blast because X-Chess™ is exciting chess at it's best.
 Try it for yourself and you will be hooked!

 This is the start position of X-Chess™.
 The start position is the same as traditional chess.
 The white square should be on the right.

-Each player has two Dragons, two Minotaurs, two Paladins, one Queen, one King and eight pawns.
+Each player has two Dragons, two Minotaurs, two Generals, one Queen, one King and eight pawns.

 The white queen goes on the white square.
 The black queen goes on the black square.

 a1 / a8 - Dragon